martindocs/teamwork-weekly-report/README.md

 - Working with dates and time filtering

-- Generating CSV files in C#
+- Generating Excel files in C#

-- Setting up Task Scheduler to automate a console app

 - Structuring and documenting a real-world project

 ## Future Improvements
-- Write to .xlsx with formatting

 - Push reports to SharePoint or OneDrive

 - Send summary via email to stakeholders